AndyW22/rightmovePropertyChecker/README.md

 `npm install` or `yarn install`

 Create a `.env` file and add the URL for your property search on Rightmove.
-To obtain the URL, simply make a search for any location with the correct paramters, and copy the URL.
+To obtain the URL, simply make a search for any location with any filter, max/min price or number of beds and copy the URL.

 For example, 1 bedrom apartments in York up to £1000/pcm: